edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.3.md

 	* Each button must be able to run the corresponding function inside of the object given to you in the starter file
 	* Each time a button is clicked, the function must alert to the user that the mission they clicked on is complete and change the status inside the object to complete.
 	* Once all mission is complete the user can click the 'exit limbo' button to finish the story, once 'exit limbo' is clicked alert the user "YAY?".
-	* You can only change the areas that's '/*BLANKED OUT*/' in the starter code given, you can not change the formate of the javaScript object.
+	* You can not change the format of the javaScript object.
 ```

 ### 2. Everyone do (10 minutes)